dto-btn/openai-app-poc/README.md

 # openai-app-poc
-python flask app that uses an index and calls Azure OpenAI
+python flask app that uses llama index and langchain to build a vector index and query an LLM (Azure OpenAI).

 ## how-to